 Smaller Bet Sizing Allows Wider Value Bets

-In the Comprehensive Bet Sizing Guide referenced earlier, another point worth transferring over into this article is this:
+In the Comprehensive Bet Sizing Guide referenced earlier, another two points worth mentioning are these:

 - Small bets are for merged ranges, with a wider number of value hands and not as many bluffs.

-As such, if you do want to make a bet in poker, here are the following considerations to make from an exploitative standpoint:
+If you do want to make a bet in poker, here are the following considerations from an exploitative standpoint:

 - Which hands am I targeting in my opponent’s range relative to the strength of my current hand?